 The seawater intrusion monitoring network monitors both chloride concentration and groundwater elevations as a proxy for seawater intrusion.
 Chloride concentrations are monitored in wells which are at least 0.5 mile away from the coast and either side of the chloride isocontour representing a minimum threshold for seawater intrusion.
 The City of Santa Cruz and SqCWD have been using protective groundwater elevations in coastal monitoring wells since 2009 to monitor and manage seawater intrusion in the Basin, and these same wells plus some additional wells to monitor the very deepest aquifers will be included in the representative monitoring network for proxy monitoring of seawater intrusion.
-Groundwater levels are continuously monitored with data loggers in all protective elevation coastal monitoring wells, and hand soundings are taken at least quarterly.
+Groundwater levels are continuously monitored with data loggers in all coastal monitoring wells where protective elevations are set.
+Hand soundings are taken at least quarterly in these RMP coastal monitoring wells.